The Bionic guide to VAT on business energy

 Should you pay VAT on gas and electricity for business?

 VAT is payable on all business and domestic energy usage.
-This means you'll pay VAT on any gas and electricity you use for work purposes, whether you're on business premises or working from home.
+This means you'll pay VAT on any gas and electricity you use for work purposes.
+This applies whether at your business premises or working from home.
 If your business is VAT registered, then you should be able to claim back the VAT paid on your utility bills, as you can with other business-to-business transactions.

 How much VAT is charged on gas and electricity?